 QR codes are barcodes that can be read by smartphones with a camera.
 This mobile technology is a great marketing tool and it helps you improve your customer service, as Richard Gauder of CMS Web Solutions tells Sonja Jefferson

 What are QR codes?

-RG: "QR codes or Quick Response codes are a two-dimensional barcode that can be read by smartphones with a camera.
-They've been a common sight in Japan since 1994, and are increasingly popular in the rest of the world."
+RG: "QR codes or Quick Response codes are a two-dimensional barcode that can be read by smartphones with a camera."

 What can QR codes do?

 RG: "When a smartphone user takes a picture of the code, they are directed to a page on a website.
-A business could have anything on that webpage.
-We've seen product/service information, coupons, store hours, promotional offers, even links to the company's Facebook page.
+A business could have anything on that webpage - product information, menus, order forms, coupons, store hours, promotional offers and links to social media pages.

-"You can place them on printed marketing material, on products, in store windows, on billboards, TV commercials, newspapers, t-shirts, anywhere!"
+"You can place them on marketing materials, on products, in store windows, on restaurant tables, on billboards, TV commercials, newspapers, t-shirts, anywhere!"

 Why should businesses use them?